Nitrokey/opcard-rs/README.md

 - `OPCARD_DANGEROUS_TEST_CARD_PGP_VENDOR` configures the PGP vendor id of the dveice
 - `OPCARD_DANGEROUS_TEST_CARD_PGP_PRODUCT` configures the PGP serial number of the dveice

+Be aware that due to conflicts between gpg-agent and `pcscd` (the smartcard daemon), this test suite will start then  stop `pcscd`

 ```
 make dangerous-real-card-test \
   OPCARD_DANGEROUS_TEST_CARD_USB_VENDOR="20A0" \